amalthomas111/NCBI-fetch/README.md

 Requirements:
 - Needs **active internet connection**
 - JSON input file: An input JSON file with query keywords (s) mentioned as a list.
-This file also has the search URL prefix.
-Depending upon the data of interest (RNA-seq/ChIP-Seq etc.) the prefix has to be changed.
+This file also has the search URL suffix part.
+Depending upon the data of interest (RNA-seq/ChIP-Seq etc.) the suffix has to be changed.
 - `helper.py`: Some helper class/functions for the script are declared in `helper.py` script.